Sell More Self-Published Books on Amazon with Endorsements, Editorial Reviews, & Reader Reviews

 A large number of reviews will motivate people to buy.
 When I wrote this post, this was the most-reviewed nonfiction book:

-Amazon reader reviews and ratings ads are essential if you ever plan to do paid Amazon ads; the number of reviews (and the number of stars given) will appear in the ad!
+Amazon reader reviews and ratings are essential if you ever plan to do paid Amazon ads; the number of reviews (and the number of stars given) will appear in the ad!
 Enthusiastic and favorable reviews will likely get great results on ads.

 Are you asking readers—in the back of your book or in email newsletter blasts—to rate or review your book?